ishika-tia/Airlines/README.md

 # Airline-Management-System

 This is a Django based website that targets to control an airline's operations.
-This website allows an airline company to manage data like checking and editing flight and passenger status.✨
+This website allows an airline company to manage data like checking and editing flight and passenger status.
+The project fetches the backend data from MySQL.✨

 ## Setting up this project
 - Make sure Python and pip are installed.
 Install pip yourself to ensure you have the latest version: